Mavetane/Mavetane.github.io/_posts/2019-05-07-Basic-Data-structures.md

     // thatArray now equals ['basil', 'cilantro', 'sage', 'rosemary', 'parsley', 'thyme', 'coriander']

 Using spread syntax, we have just achieved an operation that would have been more complex and more verbose had we used traditional methods.

+##  Check For The Presence of an Element With indexOf()

+Since arrays can be changed, or mutated, at any time, there's no guarantee about where a particular piece of data will be on a given array, or if that element even still exists.
+Luckily, JavaScript provides us with another built-in method, indexOf(), that allows us to quickly and easily check for the presence of an element on an array. indexOf() takes an element as a parameter, and when called, it returns the position, or index, of that element, or -1 if the element does not exist on the array.

+For example:

+    let fruits = ['apples', 'pears', 'oranges', 'peaches', 'pears'];

+    fruits.indexOf('dates') // returns -1
+    fruits.indexOf('oranges') // returns 2
+    fruits.indexOf('pears') // returns 1, the first index at which the element exists